MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - [use-after-poison](.\examples-use-after-poison.md)
 - [alloc-dealloc-mismatch](.\examples-alloc-dealloc-mismatch.md)

-## Differences with CLANG and GCC
+## Differences with Clang

 We differ in two functional areas:

 - **stack-use-after-scope** - this is on by default and can't be turned off.
 - **stack-use-after-return** - this is not available by just setting ASAN_OPTIONS

-These decisions were made to reduce the test matrix used to ship this first version.
+See [Building for the Address Sanitizer with MSVC](.\asan-building.md).These decisions were made to reduce the test matrix used to ship this first version.

-## Google, Apple and GCC documentation
+## Exiting industry documentation

 Extensive documentation already exists for these language and platform dependent implementations of the Address Sanitizer technology.